Technical Terms

 SCALE PARTS:

-Board – electrical component that contains the software and algorithm to sum the counts from the load cells and send the data to the terminal
+Board – electrical component that contains the software and algorithm to sum the counts from the load cells.
+Then, it sends the data to the terminal

 Housing – the casing around the board, connections, and screen